kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 namespace.
 It's a responsibility of the user to guarante that a runtime supporting user namespaces is used.

-If an old version of kubelet without user namespaces support could cause some issues too.
-In this case the runtime could wrongly infer that the `user` field is set to `POD` in the `NamespaceOption` message.
+An old version of kubelet without user namespaces support can cause some issues too.
+In this case the runtime can wrongly infer that the `user` field is set to `POD` in the `NamespaceOption` message.
 To avoid this problem the runtime should check if the `mappings` field contains any mappings, an error should be raised otherwise.